Node proxy rotation

 429Slow downFast retries make the signal worse.

-Put this policy near the agent code.
-If each caller invents retries, bandwidth waste returns from another file.
+Keep this policy next to the agent code, because when each caller invents its own retries the bandwidth waste just comes back from another file.

 Node proxy rotation FAQ

 Does Node fetch use HTTP_PROXY automatically?
-Do not assume it.
-Use an explicit Undici dispatcher or an environment proxy agent you have tested.
+Not by default.
+Pass an explicit Undici dispatcher rather than relying on environment variables.

 Why does my proxy not rotate?
-The client may reuse the existing connection.
+The client may be reusing an existing connection, or the lifetime token in the username pins the exit for that many minutes.
 Build rotation around task boundaries, not string assignment.

 Should I use axios or fetch?
-Use whichever your code can instrument.
-The important part is clear agent ownership and retry logging.
+Whichever your code can instrument; the important part is clear agent ownership and retry logging.

 What should I log?
 Proxy label, target host, status, duration, retry count, and billed GB window.